timiTao/sportradar/README.md

 ### Business

 * the board could hold big number of matches
+  * Knowing interface class I assume intention of action, not intention to strictly follow it - then I changed interface of scoring
 * Creating & starting match is same action to simplify process
 * There is no limitation on scores
 * There is no possible for changing rules or scoring process